hpyhacking/peatio/docs/workers.md

 This daemon performs withdraw.

+## amqp:trade_executor

+This daemon performs partial or full fullfilment of two orders.

-## blockchain
+## daemon:blockchain

 This daemon monitors blockchain for incoming deposits and withdrawal and updates their state on the database.

-## global_state
+## daemon:global_state

 This daemon send orderbook to Ranger every 5 seconds.

-## k
+## daemon:k

 This daemon updates k-lines every 15 seconds.

-## withdraw_audit
+## daemon:withdraw_audit

 This daemon validates withdrawals and sends them to amqp:withdraw_coin.

-## amqp:trade_executor

-This daemon performs partial or full fullfilment of two orders.